-While most people have heard the terms “vegan” and “Mediterranean diet,” it’s not as common to hear the two together.
+While you may have heard the terms “vegan” and “Mediterranean diet,” it’s not as common to hear the two together.
 But these lifestyles complement each other very well.

 Jump to: